The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 If your workflow calls search on every turn, the search line itself can dominate the bill surprisingly quickly.

 That is before you add the model tokens.
-So a provider that looks cheap on generation alone can become expensive in a search-heavy product, and a provider that looks expensive on generation alone can become reasonable if its tool line is cheaper or more predictable for your workload.
+A provider that looks cheap on generation alone can become expensive in a search-heavy product, and a provider that looks expensive on generation alone can become reasonable if its tool line is cheaper or more predictable for your workload.

 The practical buying guide